pkeilbach/htwg-practical-nlp/CONTRIBUTING.md

 Once you forked the course repository, you can start with the development setup.

-The development setup is intented for contributors, and will install some additional dependencies.
+The development setup is intented for contributors, and will install some additional dependencies (see the optional dependencies section in the [`pyproject.toml`](https://github.com/pkeilbach/htwg-practical-nlp/blob/main/pyproject.toml) file).
+Specifically it will install some `pre-commit` hooks to assert that your contributed code meets some basic quality standards (see [below](#working-with-pre-commit-hooks)).

 You can setup the development environment as follows: